CentroEPiaggio/unipi-grasp-datasets/scenario1/README.md

 Notes on the recorded data:
  - Recall only raw sensor data is recorded in the bag files at their max frequency.
  - Recall that parameter for each grasp is saved to disk prior the recording to replicate the data processing.
- - Point clouds are recorded using 20 of 21 messages at 30Hz, if you want to change this, modify it in the [`uploadSetup.launch`](scenario1/launch/uploadSetup.launch).
+ - Point clouds are recorded using 1 out of 21 messages at 30Hz, if you want to change this, modify it in the [`uploadSetup.launch`](scenario1/launch/uploadSetup.launch).

 ## How to play the recorded data